-This is a modified ATK recipe that they are calling Tinga.
+This is a modified ATK recipe that they are calling Spicy Mexican Shredded Pork Tostadas (Tinga).
 When I saw this on ATK, I knew I would do a version someday.

-Notes: The main spice in ATK version was chipotie.
-While I like chipotie, it is not the only spice I want in my Mexican.
-I added chili powder and cumin from my shredded pork recipe and it was just right.
+The main spice in ATK version was chipotle.
+While I like chipotle, it is not the only spice I want in my Mexican.
+I added chili powder and cumin from my shredded pork recipe, and it was just right.
 The spicy rate on this is 4/10.
 Increase the spices to your taste.

-Chop a medium onion, mince the garlic and combine with a can of beef broth, 2 T chili powder, 1 t cumin and 1/2 t thyme in a Dutch oven and add just enough water to cover the pork (about 1/2 cup).
+Chop a medium onion, mince the garlic and combine with a can of beef broth, 2 tablespoons chili powder, 1 teaspoon cumin and 1/2 teaspoon thyme in a Dutch oven and add just enough water to cover the pork (about 1/2 cup).

 Brown on each side for about 2 minutes then move to a paper towel covered plate to drain, sprinkle lightly with salt.
 Repeat until you have the desired number of tostadas.

 Assemble to your preference.
 Suggestions: sour cream, cheeses, tomato, green onion, cilantro, avocado or whatever you want.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!